Table of Contents

 Sops-nix works by encrypting the secrets file with at least 2 keys.
 Your private key and a private key from the target host.
 This way, you can edit the secrets and the target host can decrypt the secrets.
 Separating the keys this way is good practice because it reduces the impact of having one being compromised.

-Create your own private key that will be located in keys.txt
+Create your own private key that will be located in keys.txt.
+The public

 $ nix shell nixpkgs#age --command age-keygen -o keys.txt